ripienaar/puppet-catalog-diff/README.md

 What?
 =====

+**NOTE:** You should now use https://forge.puppetlabs.com/zack/catalog_diff which is well maintained and recent :)

 A tool to compare two Puppet catalogs.

 While upgrading versions of Puppet or refactoring Puppet code you want to